Standard decomposition of expansive ergodically supported dynamics

 Finally, we define the homeomorphism $\varphi:\tilde X\to\tilde Y$ given by Since, all maps involved in the definition of $\varphi$ commute with the dynamical systems, we get that $\varphi$ is a topological conjugacy between $(\tilde X,T)$ and $(\tilde Y,S)$.

 \end{proof}

+Note that, since the sets $\tilde X$ and $\tilde Y$ are total-measure subsets for ergodically supported measures, then they are dense in the interior of $X$ and $Y$, respectively.
+Thus, in general it is not possible to extend the map $\varphi$ to the the closure of $\tilde X$ and $\tilde Y$ (it only is possible in the particular case when $(\overline{int(X)},T)$ and $(\overline{int(Y)},S)$ are topologically conjugate).

-\begin{cor} Let $(X,T)$ and $(Y,S)$ be two topological dynamical systems, and assume they are invertible, expansive, ergodically supported, have the shadowing property, and have the same ergodic period.
-Then, there exist $\tilde X\subset X$ and $\tilde Y\subset Y$ total-measure subset with respect to any ergodically supported measure such that $(\tilde X,T)$ and $(\tilde Y,S)$ are topologically conjugated. \end{cor}
+\begin{cor} Let $(X,T)$ and $(Y,S)$ be two topological dynamical systems, and assume they are invertible, expansive, ergodically supported, have the shadowing property, and have equal topological entropy and ergodic period.
+Then, there exist $\tilde X\subset X$ and $\tilde Y\subset Y$ total-measure subsets with respect to any ergodically supported measure such that $(\tilde X,T)$ and $(\tilde Y,S)$ are topologically conjugated. \end{cor}